-• Plan implementation process;
+Plan implementation process;

-Finding: The Meyers Road Extension Corridor Plan is a special purpose plan that is part of the City's Transportation System Plan, an adopted Ancillary Document to the Oregon City Comprehensive Plan.
-The TSP is both a technical document and a conceptual guide that requires regular review in order to maintain and update it.
-The applicant, Oregon City Public Works Department, has presented the update for input by the residents, affected agencies, property owners, the Transportation Technical Advisory Committee, Neighborhood Associations, Planning Commission and City Commission in accordance with the recommended method described in the Comprehensive Plan and pursuant to the applicable process described in Oregon City Municipal Code section 17.50.170.
+Finding: Complies as Proposed.
+The Oregon City Public Works Department presented the update to the residents, affected agencies, Citizen Involvement Committee, Neighborhood Associations, Planning Commission and City Commission for input in accordance with the recommended method described in the Comprehensive Plan and pursuant to the applicable process described in Oregon City Municipal Code section 17.50.170.
 The plan implementation process is consistent with the Comprehensive Plan.

-• Adequacy of the Plan to guide land use actions, including an examination of trends.
+Adequacy of the Plan to guide land use actions, including an examination of trends.

-Finding: The Meyers Road Extension Corridor Plan provides an analysis of existing conditions and provides direction for future development, funding and needs.
+Finding: Complies as Proposed.
+The Meyers Road Corridor Plan provides refines a transportation connection identified in the Transportation System Plan.
+The Corridor Plan includes an analysis of existing conditions and direction for future development, funding and needs.
 The plan provides a comprehensive review of the corridor system for all modes of transportation and provides an adequate guide for future land use actions and the development of criteria to be utilized in land use actions.
-A review of the Natural Resources Overlay District and reconnaissance level wetlands review has shown that the roadway extension is likely to impact regulated natural resources and will be required to follow permitting requirements.
-The plan includes phased construction cost estimates and contingencies for the planning and design of recommended system facilities for the corridor (See Chapter VI, Implementation).
+The update includes phased construction cost estimates and contingencies for the planning and design of recommended system facilities for the corridor (See Chapter VI, Implementation).

-• Whether the Plan still reflects community needs, desires, attitudes and conditions.
+Whether the Plan still reflects community needs, desires, attitudes and conditions.
 This shall include changing demographic patterns and economics.

-Finding: The 2013 Transportation System Plan identified the Meyers Road Extension Corridor Plan as a necessary planning document for addressing the need to accommodate access to key facilities by multiple modes (vehicles, pedestrian, bicycles, freight, transit and motorcycles), and to accommodate future growth in southern Oregon City.
+Finding: Complies as Proposed.
+The 2013 Transportation System Plan identified the Meyers Road Extension Corridor Plan as a necessary planning document for addressing the need to accommodate access to key facilities by multiple modes (vehicles, pedestrian, bicycles, freight, transit and motorcycles), and to accommodate future growth.
 As part of this planning effort, the consultant conducted existing conditions analysis (Chapter II) of the existing transportation system, a future needs assessment (Chapter III), and an analysis of alternatives (Chapter IV), within the planning area.
+In addition, the creation of the plan included a significant public engagement effort.

-The City completed an update in 2013 to the Transportation System Plan (TSP).
+The City recently completed an update in 2013 to the Transportation System Plan (TSP).
 The TSP projected motor vehicle travel growth for year 2035 and the corridor plan identifies roadway geometry and safety needs, vehicle capacity needs, pavement needs, multi-modal capacity needs, and project needs initially identified in the TSP and also the City's Trails Master Plan.
 The TSP includes an analysis of changing demographic patterns and economics (using TAZ methodology or Transportation Area Zone modeling) to account for changing community conditions within and outside of the city's Urban Growth Boundary which affect the city's transportation system.
 In addition, the Meyers Road Extension Corridor Plan reflects the City and region's desire to foster job growth in the Enterprise Zone which the roadway extension will directly serve.

-• Addition of updated factual information including that made available to the City by regional, state and federal governmental agencies.
+Addition of updated factual information including that made available to the City by regional, state and federal governmental agencies.

-Finding: The Meyers Road Extension Corridor Plan provides updated factual information from a traffic impact analysis including demonstrating the current and forecast traffic operations at the key intersections in the corridor area.
+Finding: Complies as Proposed.
+The creation of the plan included a traffic study conducted by David Evans and Associates, a City consultant.
+The Meyers Road Extension Corridor Plan provides updated factual information from a traffic impact analysis including demonstrating the current and forecast traffic operations at the key intersections in the corridor area.
 It includes projected traffic counts (conservatively estimated on the high end) to demonstrate the necessary design for the Meyers Road extension to serve the travel demand anticipated in 2035.
 It also includes cost estimates for extension of the facility.
-These items are included in the technical appendix (Exhibit 1a).